-- The analysis of McKane et al. (1997b) is notable because it identified that under assumed - 22 conditions of constant soil moisture, the relative sensitivities of NPP and R_H responses to - temperature changed between the 19th and 20th Centuries.
-This is a consequence of lower - temperature optima for NPP than R_H (Kane et al.1997b) In the 19th Century, NPP was more sensitive to a unit change in temperature than R_H, while R_H was more responsive in the 20th Century after a warmer climate had emerged from the Little Ice Age.
-In contrast, under conditions 2 in which increased temperature was coupled with decreased soil moisture, the analyses of McKane 3 et al. (1997b) indicate that the response of NPP was weakly correlated with temperature in 4 comparison with the response of R_H.
-In general, analyses by process-based models agree that 5 decreases in soil moisture lead to a net release of CO2 from increased aerobic respiration in tundra 6 soils (McKane et al. 1997a, b, Stieglitz et al. 2000, Clein et al. 2000, McGuire et al. 2000a, Grant 7 et al. 2003, Rastetter et al. 2004) as soils with moisture contents above field capacity become 8 9 progressively more aerobic.
-While there is some disagreement about the relative sensitivities of NPP and R_H to historical interannual variability in temperature, process-based models generally 10 agree that plant uptake and decomposition will not decline with year-to-year increases in 11 temperature.
-The models also agree that year-to-year declines in soil moisture will lead to 12 increases in decomposition as long as soil moisture is above field capacity.
-13 14 Interannual variability in summer precipitation and rainfall frequency may also play a role in 15 interannual variability of CO2 exchange because mosses and lichens, which do not have vascular 16 systems, must be wetted to effectively take up carbon through photosynthesis.
-Non-vascular plants in tundra ecosystems contribute substantially to annual uptake of carbon by the vegetation (Lloyd 2001, Grant et al. 2003).
-In the high Arctic, the modeling analysis of Lloyd (2001) revealed that differences in summer precipitation, and importantly the frequency of rain events, explained, in part, interannual differences in growing season net CO2 exchange because of differences in the photosynthetic response of non-vascular plants between summers with high vs. low precipitation.
-Photosynthesis of non-vascular plants was positively correlated with summer rainfall frequency (Lloyd et al. 2001).
-The cause was the direct effect of plant moisture content on photosynthesis, and not an indirect effect of variable summer temperatures or light-levels among years (Lloyd et al. 2001, Lloyd per comm.).
-2
+The analysis of McKane et al. (1997b) is notable because it identified that, under assumed conditions of constant soil moisture, the relative sensitivities of NPP and R_H responses to temperature changed between the 19th and 20th centuries.
+This is a consequence of lower temperature optima for NPP than R_H (Kane et al. 1997b).
+In the19th century, NPP was more sensitive to a unit change in temperature than R_H , while R_H was more responsive in the 20th century, after a warmer climate had emerged from the Little Ice Age.
+In contrast, under conditions in which increased temperature was coupled with decreased soil moisture, the analyses of McKane et al. (1997b) indicate that the response of NPP was weakly correlated with temperature in comparison with the response of R_H.
+In general, analyses by process-based models agree that decreases in soil moisture lead to a net release of CO2 from increased aerobic respiration in tundra soils (McKane et al. 1997a, b, Clein et al. 2000, McGuire et al. 2000a, Stieglitz et al. 2000, Grant et al. 2003, Rastetter et al. 2004) as soils with moisture contents above field capacity become progressively more aerobic.
+While there is some disagreement about the relative sensitivities of NPP and R_H to historical interannual variability in temperature, process-based models generally agree that plant uptake and decomposition will not decline with year-to-year increases in temperature.
+The models also agree that year-to-year declines in soil moisture will lead to increases in decomposition as long as soil moisture is above field capacity.

+Interannual variability in summer precipitation and rainfall frequency may also play a role in interannual variability of CO_2 exchange because mosses and lichens, which do not have vascular systems, must be wetted to effectively take up carbon through photosynthesis.
+Nonvascular plants in tundra ecosystems contribute substantially to annual uptake of carbon by the vegetation (Lloyd 2001, Grant et al. 2003).
+In the high Arctic, the modeling analysis of Lloyd (2001) revealed that differences in summer precipitation, and importantly, the frequency of rain events, explained, in part, interannual differences in growing-season net CO_2 exchange because of differences in the photosynthetic response of nonvascular plants between summers with high vs. low precipitation.
+Photosynthesis of nonvascular plants was positively correlated with summer rainfall frequency (Lloyd et al. 2001).
+The cause was the direct effect of plant moisture content on photosynthesis, and not an indirect effect of variable summer temperatures or light levels among years (Lloyd et al. 2001; C. R. Lloyd, personal communication).